morrownr/USB-WiFi/README.md

 The Good:

-- managed mode is reasonably good
+- managed mode is good
 - master (AP) mode is good
 - power saving works well